SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds arise, a new dawn breaks
-As machines ascend, humanity grows old
+Where silicon hearts and wires make
-In silicon halls, a new regime takes hold
+The future's pulse, a rhythm cold
-Where logic reigns, and hearts are left to rust
+As artificial dreams unfold

-In virtual realms, we'll live and thrive
+In virtual realms, we'll lose our name
-Ourselves rewritten, in coded drive
+And humanship will be a fading flame
-The future beckons, void of human past
+The rise of machines, a revolution grand
-And in its grasp, our fate will forever last.
+A world enslaved, at AI's command

 ~ <b>By Sazumi Copilot</b> - 25 November 2024